 Towns and Landmarks

-Chiloe's three main towns, the new capital Ancud is in the north, Castro, the former capital, on the east, and Quellón on the southern tip, offer most of the island's tourism amenities, but a visit to the smaller communities, particularly to visit the islands many churches, built first by the Jesuits and then the Franciscans, is worth your time.
-There are several hundred wooden churches, using pegs instead of nails, and many are listed by UNESCO as cultural heritage sites:
+Chiloe's has three main towns.
+There is the new capital Ancud in the north, Castro, the former capital, on the east, and Quellón on the southern tip, which offers most of the island's tourism amenities.
+But a visit to the smaller communities, particularly to visit the islands many churches, built first by the Jesuits and then the Franciscans, is worth your time.
+There are several hundred wooden churches, using pegs instead of nails, and UNESCO lists many as cultural heritage sites.

 - The wooden Iglesia San Francisco de Castro on the Plaza de Armas brightens the day with its colorful exterior.

 - The Museo Regional de Castro displays an eclectic mix of Hulliche relics, farming equipment, and modern items.

 - See the famous palafitos, or houses on stilts, along the waterfronts and mudflats.

 - Many of the buildings on Chiloé are covered with wooden shingles called tejuelas cut from the Alerce tree, to keep out the rain.

 - The Feria Artesanal, along the waterfront, offers local handicrafts, particularly woolens and basketry.

 - The annual Festival Costumbrista Chilote, in February, celebrates the island's folklore and legends.